jplusplus/pltv-jeudinfluences/README.md

 * PHP 5.3 is prerequired
 * Your Apache configuration must support **URL Rewritting**
 * Setup your Apache Webserver DocumentRoot to `public/`
-* Change the mysql and others settings in [app/config/config.production.php](app/config/config.production.php) to your needs
+* Change the mysql and others settings in [app/config/config.production.php](app/config/config.production.php).
 * Install the composer dependancies:
     ```
     curl -sS https://getcomposer.org/installer | php && php composer.phar install
     ```

 ## Development

+This part of the manuel explains how to install this project from the development branch and **is not suitable for production**.

 ### Requirements